 The procedure of offloading ships essentially remained the same until the North Jetty was constructed in 1870 subject to some superficial changes.

-The process of offloading passengers remained the same except that the Hottentot labour was replaced by the Mfengus after the Sixth Frontier War between 1834 & 1836.
-In addition, the use of sedan chairs carried on the beach labourers shoulders was attempted.
+The process of offloading passengers remained the same except that the Khoikhoi labour was replaced by the Mfengus after the Sixth Frontier War between 1834 and 1836.
+In addition, the use of sedan chairs carried on the Beach Labourers’ shoulders was attempted.

 Later on, once exports from Port Elizabeth became the norm, other issues arose.
 Just imagine attempting to load a 130kg bale of wool onto a rolling ship in the bay.
 The labourers had to balance themselves in an unstable craft whilst striving to lift their unwieldy cargo on board the ship.

 Not only was it an arduous process to offload the goods, but also the dangers involved for the passengers.
 More pressing than these latent dangers, was the concern regarding “decency” as the Mfengu refused to wear clothes.
 For most settlers, this was their first sight of black people but also of their genitalia.